OPEN STUDIO: RAÚL MARTINEZ

 Participants are welcome to join staff for lunch in the Guild Hall Pantzer Gallery or Minikes Garden after the program.
 Attendees may bring their own lunch or purchase small bites from Louise & Howie’s Coffee Bar in the lobby.

-This Lunch Break will focus on the themes of the current exhibition, Spin A Yarn.
+This Lunch Break will focus on the themes of the current exhibition, Spin a Yarn.

 FAMILY TOUR + WORKSHOP